Updated May 2018. For a printable handout of this information, click here.

-If you’re visiting this site for the first time thanks to our ad in USA Today–welcome!
-Here’s the full list of things you should know about the so-called “Humane Society” of the United States, starting with the three in our ad.
+If you’re visiting this site for the first time–welcome!
+Here’s the full list of things you should know about the so-called “Humane Society” of the United States.
 It’s a story of financial malfeasance and misrepresentation.
 But the local humane societies across America are not affiliated with HSUS.
 So, do your research, but please try to help your local shelter.
 Click on the links for more information.

 10 Things You Should Know About HSUS